Ciomadul

 Volcanic activity at Ciomadul commenced with effusive activity about one million years ago.
 Most of the volcano was constructed between 650,000 – 500,000 years ago.

 Between 56,000 and 32,000 years ago explosive volcanic activity occurred at Ciomadul.
-Both the exact dates of the various eruptions and of the formation of the St. Ana and Mohos craters are unclear, partly because dates obtained by potassium-argon dating and other dating techniques deviate from each other.
+Both the exact dates of the various eruptions and of the formation of the Sfânta Ana and Mohoș craters are unclear, partly because dates obtained by potassium-argon dating and other dating techniques deviate from each other.
 Some eruptions may have reached sub-Plinian strength, ejecting volcanic ash as far as the Black Sea.

 The last eruption took place between 32,600 and 27,500 years ago.
 Its date is likewise unclear.
 Ongoing seismic and geothermal activity, and exhalations of volcanic gas and evidence of a still existing magma chamber indicate that Ciomadul is a potentially active volcano.

 Geography and geology

 Regional setting

-With the exception of Greece and Italy, historical volcanism has not taken place in Continental Europe.
-The most recent volcanic activity occurred between 40,000 and 6,500 years ago in Garrotxa, the Massif Central and the Vulkaneifel.
+With the exception of Greece and Italy, the most recent volcanic activity in Continental Europe occurred between 40,000 and 6,500 years ago in Garrotxa, the Massif Central and the Vulkaneifel.

 Volcanism in the region of Carpathia and Pannonia has been ongoing since 20 million years ago but has decreased during the Quaternary.
-No eruptions have occurred in the Holocene.
+No eruptions took place in the Holocene.
 The last volcanism occurred at Ciomadul in the last glacial age.
-Sparse basaltic volcanism has also occurred in the area, forming monogenetic volcanic fields.
+Sparse basaltic volcanism has also taken place in the area, forming monogenetic volcanic fields.